Odonno/Converto/README.md

 <summary>ToObject</summary>
 <br>

-The `ToObject` allows you to create an object from a dictionary.
+The `ToObject` function allows you to create an object from a dictionary.

 ```csharp
 var newObjectOfTypeA = existingDictionary.ToObject<TypeA>();